Installation

 Note

-BAT.jl requires Julia >= v1.6, we strongly recommend to use the latest Julia version for optimal performance.
+BAT.jl requires Julia >= v1.10, we recommend to use the latest stable Julia version for optimal performance.

 BAT.jl is provided as a registered Julia package.
 To install it, simply run